 BRX Do-More PLC System Modbus Setup – Client (Master)

-Modbus ASCII will be the serial (RS485) method in which we will communicate between the BRX Do-More PLC serial port and the Automation Direct Solo Process Temperature Controller.
+Modbus ASCII will be the serial (RS-485) method used for communication between the BRX Do-More PLC serial port and the Automation Direct Solo Process Temperature Controller.

 We can address up to 247 (Solo 1 to 247) devices on this master-slave protocol.
-A maximum of 32 devices (Nodes) on the network can communicate to the master.
+A maximum of 32 devices (Nodes) on the network can communicate with the master.

-Under the heading of the protocol, we will select uses STREAMIN / STREAMOUT for ASCII and Custom Protocols.
+Under the protocol heading, we will select ‘STREAMIN/STREAMOUT’ for ASCII and Custom Protocols.

 Note: Modbus RTU Server and Client are already incorporated into the controller.
 Modbus ASCII protocol will have to be assembled within our PLC program.